Onglyza & Kombiglyze XR

 Latest Onglyza Side Effects Information

-As of October 2025, 58% of Onglyza side effects reported to the U.S. Food and Drug Administration were considered severe, according to the agency.
-Heart failure, increased blood glucose and pancreatitis were the most common Onglyza side effects reported.
+As of November 2025, 58% of Onglyza side effects reported to the U.S. Food and Drug Administration were considered severe, according to the FDA Adverse Event Reporting System (FAERS).
+Heart failure (16.9%), increased blood glucose (5.8%) and pancreatitis (4.2%) were the most common Onglyza side effects reported.

-Reports have been decreasing over the years, with only 11 reports so far for 2024.
+Reports of Onglyza adverse events have generally decreased over the years, from hundreds per year in the late 2010s to 50 or fewer per year from 2021–2025.
 Despite this, patients should still talk to their doctor about potential heart and pancreatitis risks before taking Onglyza.

-“Before putting a patient on saxagliptin, I want to understand their history of these conditions and other risk factors they possess for them,” Dr. Michael O. McKinney, a doctor who practices at the medical weight loss center Healthy Outlook, told Drugwatch.
+“Before putting a patient on saxagliptin, I want to understand their history of these conditions and other risk factors they possess,” Dr. Michael O. McKinney, a doctor who practices at the medical weight loss center Healthy Outlook, told Drugwatch.

 “For example, patients who have had heart failure or are known to have chronic pancreatitis are usually started on different medications.”